-When I'm working with families, I often use preparations for the coming year as a prompt to begin a conversation.
-It might go something like this: "Mom, we are taking special care to prepare our home and our plans for a successful start to the new year.
+When I'm working with families, I often use holiday preparations as a prompt to begin a conversation.
+It might go something like this: "Mom, we are taking special care over the holidays to prepare the house, prepare the table, prepare to welcome the family.
 In the same way, there are steps we can take now to make sure that we, as a family, are well prepared for our what-ifs in the future."

-However, you choose to begin your conversation, it's important to let your loved one know that this is just a starting point for the conversation and that you'd very much like to hear their thoughts, insights or questions.
+However you choose to begin your conversation, it's important to let your loved one know that this is just a starting point for the conversation and that you'd very much like to hear their thoughts, insights or questions.
 If your loved one should ask a question you don't know the answer to, don't try and guess the answer.
-Instead, say you'll find out and then look into it and get back to them.
+Instead, say you'll find out and then look into it and get back to them. .